susheel/synapse-mcp/DEVELOPMENT.md

 2.  **Launch the App**:

     The `flyctl launch` command detects the `fly.toml` file, builds a new application, and deploys it.
-It will ask you to choose an app name (defaults to `synapse-research-mcp`) and a region.
+It will ask you to choose an app name (defaults to `synapse-mcp`) and a region.

     ```bash
     flyctl launch